xlord13/vescUserInterfaceHardware/README.md

 # User interface board for VESC controller on e-twow scooter

-This user interface baoard is based on an stm32F4 microcontroler.
+This user interface board is based on an stm32F4 microcontroler.
 The hardware design has been optimized for e-twow scooters, but can be adapted to any electric engine.
 Is has been made with KiCad, which is a cross platform and open source electronics design automation suite.